 - Leaving a situation of domestic abuse can be very difficult.
 Women having this experience tend to leave several times before doing so for good.
 A person may believe that they can never escape the abuser, even when help and support are available.

 When caregivers do not respond appropriately to a child’s need for help, the child may learn that they cannot change their situation.
 If this occurs regularly, the state of learned helplessness may persist into adulthood.

-Children with a history of prolonged abuse and neglect, for example, can develop learned helplessness and feelings of powerlessness.
+Children with a history of prolonged abuse and neglect, for example,

 Some characteristics of learned helplessness in children include:

 - ascribing a lack of success to a lack of ability